Bio

 Erin Brennan

-I completed a Master of Science degree in Biology focused on Ecology at Western Kentucky University.
+I graduated with a Master of Science degree in Biology focused on Ecology from Western Kentucky University in 2022.
 My graduate studies examined the importance of native plants, the environmental and human health impacts of invasive plants, and their role in the spread of ticks and tick-borne diseases.
-I am interested in plant ecology, both native and invasive plants, their ecological impacts, and their importance for biodiversity and habitat restoration, especially in urban and aquatic environments.
-My interests lie at the intersection of plant and aquatic ecology and include utilizing habitat restoration and green infrastructure to mitigate flooding, reduce pollution, and provide an avenue for climate change adaptation

 I have been a professional photographer for many years and I love to use my skills to draw attention to the beauty of nature and the environmental problems facing our planet.
 I believe that science communication, whether sharing images that highlight the beauty of the natural world, creating fun videos, or sharing complex information in easy-to-understand language, plays an important role in educating and engaging the public about conservation and scientific discovery.